PSModule/NerdFonts/README.md

 # NerdFonts

-A PowerShell module to manage NerdFonts.

-Kudos to owner of NerdFonts, @ryanoasis!

-# NerdFonts

 This is a PowerShell module for installing NerdFonts on your system.

+🎉 Kudos to owner of NerdFonts, @ryanoasis! 🎉

 ## Prerequisites